-Residential Life is one of several units that reports directly to the Vice President for Student Affairs.
-The office is located in the Student Union Annex, and office hours are Monday-Friday 8am until 5pm.
+Residential Life is one of several units that reports directly to the Assistant Vice President for Student Affairs and Campus Life.
+The office is located in Reed Hall, and office hours are Monday-Friday 8am until 5pm.
 Residential Life is responsible for providing students with a safe and clean environment conducive to learning outside the classroom.
 The residence halls are equipped with computer labs, study rooms, snack machines, Internet service and basic cable in each room.
 The Office of Residential Life strives to provide an atmosphere where students may learn and effectively pursue their academic and personal goals.